zsparal/api-documentation/source/connect/application-fees.rst

 An easy way to earn on a transaction is by charging an **Application fee** on any  incoming payments of a connected account.

 In this set-up the connected account pays their own Mollie payment fees, receives a Mollie invoice, and remains liable for potential refunds and chargebacks.
-If you want to split a payment with another party (for instance if you are a marketplace), we offer :doc:`Split payments </connect/splitting-payments>`.
+If you want to split a payment with another party, for instance if you are a marketplace, we offer :doc:`Split payments </connect/splitting-payments>`.

 .. admonition::
       **Example**

       A ticketing platform wants to charge a fee per successful payment to each connected theatre.
-In this case, each theatre has an account with Mollie, and they have the ticketing platform’s OAuth app authorized to create payments on their behalf.
+In this case, each theater has an account with Mollie, and they have the ticketing platform’s OAuth app authorized to create payments on their behalf.

       The ticketing platform can add an application fee to each payment.
-When the payment is successful, the fee specified in the application fee is automatically transferred from the theatre’s account to the platforms account.
+When the payment is successful, the fee specified in the application fee is automatically transferred from the theater’s account to the platform's account.

       Note that the ticketing platform itself is responsible for invoicing the theatres for the incurred Application fees, and for handling VAT.